-There is so much entertainment you'll be hard pressed to catch it all.
-As the kids whirl about on the rides to flashing lights and lively music, the parents can sample light-as-air cotton candy or cooling snow cones.
+There is so much entertainment, you'll be hard pressed to catch it all.
+As the kids whirl about on the rides to flashing lights and lively music, parents can sample light-as-air cotton candy or cooling snow cones.
 The festival proves to be a shopper's delight with everything from handmade crafts to homegrown fruits & vegetables.

 The event can be traced back to 1934, with ties to the Clay County 4-H and to William Jewell Colleges' Homecoming events.
 Many class reunions and get-togethers are centered around the festival, which is held on the fourth full weekend of September each year.

 The Liberty Fall Festival is brought to you by the Liberty Area Chamber of Commerce.

 Friday, Sept.
 25th 11am - 9pm; all areas open

 Saturday, Sept.
 26th 9am - 9pm; all areas open

 Sunday, Sept.
 27th Noon - 4pm; carnival and adjacent areas only

 The festival features 175 quality Arts and Crafts booths including original designs in a variety of art such as: textiles, wearable art, hand-crafted ceramics, decorative and functional wood, jewelry, leather, photography, paintings, drawings, prints, and metal work.